oakcoral/oakcoral/README.md

 I am called oakcoral.
 Welcome to my patch of the web!

-Graduated with a B.Sc degree in Computer Science in early 2026, and I've been coding & vibing - *not* vibe coding! - ever since :)
+Graduated with a B.Sc degree in Computer Science in early 2026, and I've been coding & vibing - *not* vibe coding - ever since!

-My hobbies are gaming, watching anime, making Boyfriend ASMR (whatever scene I happen to be daydreaming of that day), gardening, working out, and building & coding cool things.
+My hobbies are gaming, gardening, working out, and building & coding cool things.

-Favorite movies are John Wick, 300 Spartans, and The Lord of The Rings (as for favorite anime movies, there are too many to name lol).
+Favorite movies are John Wick, 300 Spartans, and The Lord of The Rings.
 Favorite books are The Wheel of Time, The Stormlight Archive, and yet again The Lord of the Rings (though Robin Hobb has some really good books too).

-If you want to know more about me, feel free to poke me on twitter!

-Do enjoy your stay 🖤
+Do enjoy your stay :)

 ---